mplesser/azcam-vatt/README.md

 ## Purpose

-This repository contains the *azcam-vatt* package.
+This repository contains the *azcam-vatt* *azcam* extension.
 It has the environement, configuration, and system files for the VATT camera systems maintained by the UArizona Imaging Technology Laboratory.

 ## Installation Example